Welcome to today's edition of the Rush 24-7 podcast.

 Think that I have advocated Huckabee on the ticket.

-All of a sudden now I'm boss tweed, the kingfish.
+All of a sudden, now I'm boss Tweed, the kingfish.

-King Caucus, does he dictate?
+King caucus, does he dictate?

 Do I dictate?

-I I tell you, the limbaugh machine.
+I tell you, the Limbaugh machine, they are bugged.

-I didn't even say I did not say I'd support the ticket with Huckabee on it.
+I didn't even say, I did not say I'd support the ticket with Huckabee on it.

 I didn't even recommend it.

-Rush Limbaugh said the other morning about well, if John McCain wants to unite conservatives, especially in the South and be competitive, he ought to put Mike Huckabee on the ticket.
+Rush Limbaugh said the other morning about, well, if John McCain wants to unite conservatives, especially in the South, and be competitive, he ought to put Mike Huckabee on the ticket.

 This is where I'm confused by Rush.